branyang02/notie/README.md

 - **Live Coding**: Use the live coding feature write and **RUN** your code snippets in your notes.
 - **TikZ Support**: Use TikZ to draw diagrams in your notes.
 - **Math Equations**: Write math equations using LaTeX syntax.
+  - **Automatic Equation Numbering**: Automatically number equations and refer to them in your notes.
 - **Dark Mode**: Toggle between light and dark mode for better readability.
 - **Customizable**: Customize the appearance of the notes to suit your preferences.